 Welcome to a supplemental edition of the Greater Lafayette Indivisible (“GLI”) newsletter.
 Here are all of the things that have popped up since the main edition of our newsletter a few weeks ago.

-We’re imagining that activism is like a waterway that builds in intensity.
+As a reminder, we’re imagining that activism is like a waterway that builds in intensity.
 In addition to calls to action, we’ll also provide information about upcoming events and opportunities to foster community, good news, and places in which we’re finding inspiration.

 If this newsletter was forwarded to you, you can sign up to receive future editions by clicking here.